Lessons From Florida's Hurricanes: Why Stucco Walls Got Wet - Continued

 Wood-frame stucco-clad walls should have a bond break layer installed between the stucco rendering and the drainage plane.

 In practice, this means applying two layers of building paper, or one layer of building paper over a layer of plastic housewrap, before applying stucco.
-At the joint between drained upper-story assemblies and mass-wall lower-story assemblies, a weep-screed flashing should be installed, as in Figure 12.
+At the joint between drained upper-story assemblies and mass-wall lower-story assemblies, a weep-screed flashing should be installed.

 Window and Flashing Recommendations